 These may include:

 Incomplete appendectomy causes potential lethal infection: After undergoing a routine appendectomy, Linda was discharged from the hospital.
 She continued to have extreme pain in her abdomen and returned to the surgeon multiple times for follow up.
 Each time, the surgeon told her that she was “still healing”.
 After suffering extensive pain for two months, Linda saw another doctor who determined that part of her appendix was still in place.
 Emergency surgery was needed to correct the situation.
 Linda told Ed Weiner that she preferred not to go to trial.
 Ed saved Linda the stress and expense of depositions, pre-trial discovery, and court hearings by negotiating a confidential, six-figure settlement.

-Seven year-old Margo arrived at a hospital ER with severe stomach pains.
+Seven-year-old dies as a result of medical misdiagnosis: Seven-year-old Margo arrived at a hospital ER with severe stomach pains.
 After an X-ray, she was diagnosed with ileus, a general malfunctioning of the gastrointestinal tract, and was discharged.
 The following day, Margo’s symptoms were worse and her mother brought her back to the ER.
 Margo was admitted to the hospital; however, her condition continued to deteriorate over the next three days.
 No CT scan, which would have shown the cause of her intestinal problem, was ever performed.
 On her fourth day in the hospital, Margo’s small intestine, which was twisted shut, ruptured.
 She died the following day.
 Ed Weiner negotiated a settlement of $625,000 for her family.

 Click here to see our results on behalf of our other clients.